usnistgov/FederalProfile-8259A/_8259-Control/configuration.md

 _See also the [technical counterpart to this section](../_8259-Catalog/configuration.md)_

-The administrative and physical controls to support the capabilities to configure the IOT device to meet the baseline configurations set by the organization and to update the baseline configuration requirements of the IOT device as established by the user/organization.
+The management and operational controls to support the capabilities to configure the IOT device according to the requirements established by the organization.

 ## Policies and procedures establish the minimum requirements for IOT device configuration settings.

+Policies and procedures detail the necessary management and operational controls to support configuration of the IoT device’s software, to ensure the configuration can be securely changed, and to ensure such changes can be performed only by authorized entities.
+Controls that may be necessary:

 **Manufacturer:**

-- Provide documentation detailing the minimum configuration settings available within the IOT devices, and how to change those settings, to meet their customers&#39; needs and requirements.
+- Provide documentation detailing the minimum configuration settings available within the IOT devices, and how to change those settings, to meet their customers' needs and requirements.
 - Provide a process by which customers can contact the manufacturer to ask questions or obtain help related to the minimum requirements for IOT device configuration settings.

 **Agency:**